canonical/data-platform-benchmark-env/README.md

 Ideally, you should start only with credentials for your Juju cloud and start deploying.

-*IMPORTANT* The target audience are people deploying testing environments, these modules will destroy everything at the end.
+*IMPORTANT* Intended for people deploying testing environments, these modules will change the entire environment you have and potentially destroy everything at the end!!

 The user starts by writing its own terraform module OR using one of the examples available.